droid-225/JustText/README.md

 This project is a personal project.
 If you plan to contribute, please open issues / PRs in the repository.
 Include a short description of the change and tests where appropriate.

 ---

-If you want, I can also:

-- Add a `requirements.txt` and a small `run.bat` / `run.ps1` launcher.
-- Convert the scaling to a setting (nearest vs smooth) and add a settings toggle.
-- Implement responsive font regeneration on resize for sharper text.

-Tell me which next step you'd like.